Introduction

 Over time the geographic subdivision became less and less defined, as the town increased in size and the various hamlets began to merge with each other.

-If you enjoyed the topic and would like to explore it further, please read the page on Ampezzo's Sestieri yesterday and today below:
+If you enjoyed the topic and would like to explore it further, please read the page on Ampezzo's "Sestieri" in the past and nowadays below:

-The country festivals of Cortina were one of the most characteristic events of the Ampezzo summer.
-There were six festivals, one for each district, where you could eat typical dishes, drink and have fun.
+The village festivals of Cortina were one of the most characteristic events of the Ampezzo summer.
+There were six local festivals, one for each district, where you could eat typical dishes, drink and have fun.

 The reason we are using the past tense is because, after the Covid lockdowns and with the arrival of the 2026 Olympics, there are major changes expected in the future.